mbunge/php-attributes/README.md

 ### Automatically apply attributes to autoloaded classes

-The libray provides a composer classloader decorator which extends composer autoloader with the ability to execute attribute resolver when class got autoloaded.
+The libray provides a composer classloader decorator which extends composer autoloader with the ability to execute attribute handler when class got autoloaded.

 See also packaged [autoload](/autoload.php).